gentoo-haskell/gentoo-haskell/projects/GHC-6.6-launch.rst

 you need.
 Also, it gives the advantage that when you'd like to update a library, you only have to recompile exactly that one, instead of recompiling everything like before.

+We have also merged the dev-lang/ghc-bin package into the dev-lang/ghc package, which you can get by using ``USE=binary``.
+The ghc-bin tarball is used to bootstrap the source ghc compiler, instead of relying on a preinstalled compiler.

 This can be modeled in Gentoo Linux' package management system, as we'll see next.